formancehq/stack/components/auth/README.md

 ```bash
 docker compose up
 ```
-will run all required services.
+will run all required components.

 Now, you can open http://localhost:3000